-Nova Scotia’s share of the working age population (ages 25-64) with trade, college, or university educational attainment is up two percentage points to 67 per cent, from the 2013 baseline of 65 per cent.
-As the baby boomers retire, this trend should accelerate.
-We are therefore on track to meet this target.
+Nova Scotia's share of working age (25-64) population with trade/college/university educational attainment is 68 per cent, up from the 2013 baseline of 65 per cent, and 7% short of the target.
+As the baby boomers age into retirement, this trend should accelerate over time and is on track to achieve the goal.

 What this means